 Interestingly, when that light source is switched on, all you would see is you!
 Since you are at the center of curvature of the sphere, the image from one half of the sphere would generate an image directly onto the surface of the other half.
 Due to this placement, the new image would be infinitely magnified, covering everything in your field of vision!
 You will essentially end up seeing an infinitely magnified head.

 More interestingly, if you were to slowly crouch, your head would slowly move away from the center.
 Gradually, the magnification of your head would decrease and you would be able to make out a discernible shape directly overhead.
 The surroundings would still be out of focus, but the point directly overhead would look more and more like your head.
 When you are centimeters away from the surface, you would be able to see yourself both on the surface below you and the surface directly above you.
 Unfortunately, the surroundings would still look like a jumbled mess to our brains.
-To observe what that jumbled mess would look like, open this link.
+To observe what that jumbled mess would look like, check this video:

 One thing to note here is that the point source of light is continuously adding light energy into the room.
 If the rate of energy being added is more than the rate of absorption by our bodies, eyes and the surfaces of mirrors, the room would get brighter and brighter.
 To prevent that from happening and getting cooked, we would have to make sure that the light source isn’t emitting light faster than it can be lost.
 Although this would result in the room getting dimmer by the second, it is far better than the alternative.